-If you are thinking of upgrading your PC to Windows 10, you should know some essential things before doing so.
-One useful feature Windows 10 has, is that it lets users move the installed Windows Store apps to any other drive.
-You can also change the path of the default installation directory, for new apps.
-This post shows how to move installed Windows Store Apps to another Drive in Windows 10.
+One useful feature Windows 10 or Windows 11 has is letting users move the installed Microsoft Store apps to any other drive.
+You can also change the path of the default installation directory for new apps.
+This post shows how to move installed Microsoft Store Apps to another Drive in Windows 11/10.

-There was a not-so-easy way to change the default installation location for apps in Windows 8.1, but it worked for some and not for others.
-Windows 10 has made it easy to get things done.
-The new Settings window has all the options to move the Windows 10 apps to any other drive.
+There was a not-so-easy way to change the default installation location for apps, but it worked for some and not for others.
+Windows 11/10 has made it easy to get things done.
+The new Settings window has all the options to move the Windows 11/10 apps to any other drive.

 Press Win + I to open the Settings panel.
 Then, click on the System button.